 Wujcik, E. K.; Aceto, S. R.; Heskett, D.; Bose, A. Synthesis of Co-Electrospun Lead Selenide Nanostructures within Anatase Titania Nanotubes for Advanced Photovoltaics.
 Fibers 2015, 3 (2), 173-183.

-Fatal if swallowed.
-Fatal if inhaled.
-May damage fertility or the unborn child.
+Toxic if swallowed.
+Toxic if inhaled.
+May cause cancer.
+May damage the unborn child.
+Suspected of damaging fertility.
 May cause damage to organs through prolonged or repeated exposure.

 Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
 Do not breathe dust/fume/gas/mist/vapours/spray.
 Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
 Use only outdoors or in a well-ventilated area.
 Use personal protective equipment as required.
 IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF exposed or concerned: Get medical advice/attention.
 Call a POISON CENTER or doctor/physician.
 Rinse mouth.
 Dispose of contents/ container to an approved waste disposal plant